 What Should I Do When I Can’t Pay My Bills?

 This is rough.
 We can feel the anxiety rising in your chest.
 But before we jump in, take a deep breath.
-If you can’t pay your bills, it’s going to be okay.
+If you can’t pay your bills, because of the pandemic or another income-related issue—it’s going to be okay.

 After taking care of your family, if you don’t have any more money to send to Mastercard or Sallie Mae, it’s not the end of the world.
 And even if your bills go to collections, you still have time.